mgrand/sample-ticket-app/README.md

-# Sample App for Aetting IT Tickets for A Heat Map.
+# Sample App for Getting IT Tickets for A Heat Map.
 This is just the skeleton of an app to get IT tickets from a service and display them as a geographic heat map.
 It includes the top-level logic for a service to get tickets for a particular geographic region.
 It also includes JavaScript code